zugriffcloud/action-deploy/README.md

       ./index.html
 ```

-The example will add `--asset ./example.jpg --asset ./index.html` to the deploy command.
+The example will add `-y --asset ./example.jpg --asset ./index.html` to the deploy command.

 ## Outputs